The best skin care products for people over 40, according to derms | CNN Underscored

-It’s no big secret: As we age, the connective tissues that keep skin looking plump, vibrant, and smooth start to lose momentum.
+It’s no big secret: As we age, the connective tissues that keep skin looking plump, vibrant and smooth start to lose momentum.
 “After the age of 30, skin cell turnover slows down, collagen production decreases and antioxidant defenses decline,” says Dr. Joshua Zeichner, the director of cosmetic and clinical research at Mount Sinai Hospital’s department of dermatology.
 “This means that the skin cannot protect or repair itself from environmental damage the way it could when it was younger.
 They say that hindsight is 20/20, but when it comes to your skin, what you really need is foresight.”

-Of course, that means that the better you take care of your skin earlier, the easier it will be to maintain your skin — and the rest of your body — matures.
+Of course, that means that the better you take care of your skin earlier, the easier it will be to maintain your skin — and the rest of your body — as it matures.
 If not, a few things happen: “Fine lines and wrinkles become deeper folds that are present not only when we are in a state of dynamic movement but when we are static, sun-exposed areas experience a thicker almost leather effect with changes in the connective tissue reducing the skin’s strength and elasticity, and sebaceous glands produce less oil as we age so skin becomes dry,” says Dr. Ava Shamban, a board-certified dermatologist based in Los Angeles who is the founder of Ava MD Dermatology, SkinFive Medical Spas and The Box by Dr Ava.

 “This can make it harder to keep the skin moist, resulting in dryness, dullness and cracking or itching.
-I always say that we should focus on maintaining what we’ve got—not reclaiming what we’ve lost,” says Ava.
+I always say that we should focus on maintaining what we’ve got — not reclaiming what we’ve lost,” says Ava.
 “The good news is, we’re able to in fact change the trajectory of how we age and how our skin both looks and functions.”

-We consulted four skin care experts including dermatologists and plastic surgeons to find out the best skin care products for women in their 40s, 50s and beyond.
+We consulted four skin care experts, including dermatologists and plastic surgeons, to find out the best skin care products for women in their 40s, 50s and beyond.
 Ahead, find all their favorites, plus the exact ingredients they recommend.

 Serums

-The first major step of any daytime or nighttime skin care routine, the right serum is packed with ingredients to target anything from fine lines, hyperpigmentation and dullness.
+The first major step of any daytime or nighttime skin care routine, the right serum is packed with ingredients to target anything from fine lines to hyperpigmentation and dullness.

 Dr. Loretta Intense Replenishing Serum ($70; drloretta.com)

-“This hydrates and replenishes skin’s healthy barrier with bio-identical skin lipids and protects with antioxidant Lipochroman,” says Dr. Loretta Ciraldo, a Miami-based board certified derm and founder of Dr. Loretta skin care.
+“This hydrates and replenishes skin’s healthy barrier with bio-identical skin lipids and protects with antioxidant Lipochroman,” says Dr. Loretta Ciraldo, a Miami-based board-certified derm and founder of Dr. Loretta skin care.

 Pacifica BabyGlow Booster Serum ($16; ulta.com)